The Department of Revenue uses two-factor authentication when logging in to TNTAP.

 - The second factor is a six-digit code that is sent to the taxpayer after the taxpayer attempts to logon.

 This code is called an authentication code.
-When you sign up for TNTAP access, you choose whether your authentication code should be emailed, texted, or both.
+When you first log into TNTAP, you choose whether your authentication code should be emailed, texted, or provided by authentication app.
 When selecting text, please choose the mobile carrier you use for your mobile phone.

-If you choose “No” to “Remember this Device”, you will need a new authentication code each time you login to TNTAP from the device.
+Not checking the box means you will need a new authentication code each time you login to TNTAP from the device.